zabackary/conversation/README.md

     CLIENT_SUPABASE_ANON_KEY={{ Supabase anon key (not service role!) }}
     ```

+- (optional) Set up Supabase emails

+  Using the Supabase admin panel, navigate to Authentication > Email Templates,
+  then copy and paste the corresponding email template in [`/emails`](/emails)
+  into each email template.

 - You're all set to start developing.
 Run `pnpm serve` to start the dev server.